+Copper: Corrosion of household plumbing systems.

+Fluoride: Water additive that promotes strong teeth; erosion of natural deposits.

+Lead: Corrosion of household plumbing systems.

-Barium: Copper: a lomethanes: By-product of drinking water chlorination. e: Water additive that promotes strong teeth; erosion of natural deposits. pacetic Acids: By-product of drinking water chlorination.
-Lead: itters: Nitrate: Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits.
-Uranium: Erosion of natural deposits.
-Erosion of natural deposits.
-Perchlora ite: Chloride: Naturally present in the environment.
-Fireworks, munitions, flares, blasting agents.
-Breakdown product of disinfection additive.
-Mangane se: Erosion of natural deposits.
+Nitrate: Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits.

+Perchlorate: Fireworks, munitions, flares, blasting agents; breakdown product of disinfection additive.

 Chlorine: Water additive used to control microbes.

+Total Coliform: Naturally present in the environment.

+Total Trihalomethanes: By-product of drinking water chlorination.

+Total Haloacetic Acids: By-product of drinking water chlorination.

+Chloride: Naturally present in the environment.

+Manganese: Erosion of natural deposits.

 Sodium: Water treatment processes; use of road salt; naturally present in the environment.

+Dover System

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
+The presence of contaminants does not necessarily indicate that the water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791).
 Here is some additional information of interest about Aquarion's drinking water.